Sameer-ak/Compiler_Lab_Project/README.md

 Acknowledgments:
 - This project was inspired by the need for a simple arithmetic expression parser.
 - Special thanks to the contributors and open-source community for their valuable contributions and feedback.

+Kindly ignore the "CFG and its rules" file